 The first person got up, gave a quick overview and then sat back down.
 The second person did the same.
 When the third person was giving their overview I heard a “ding” that sounded like a kitchen timer, and then that person quickly sat down.
 It was then that I noticed a man resetting a timer on his phone for 60 seconds and then pushing the start button as the next person began speaking.

 I realized that the third person had gone overtime.

 It’s in moments like this that you realize just how short 60 seconds is.
-For the next several speakers I felt anxiety for the next few speakers as I watched the timer tick backward from sixty toward zero.
+For the next several speakers I felt anxiety as I watched the timer tick backward from sixty toward zero.
 Some people were clearly watching the timer and some where not.
 When the timer dinged everyone was conscientious enough to wrap up immediately.
 But interestingly, no matter what they had said in their elevator pitch, that ding distracted from it all.

 One person mentioned the anxiety she felt seeing that time, so she didn’t say much at all, she just sat down a little exasperated after about two sentences.

 I learned a long time ago the importance of brevity, so I was actually excited for my turn to come.
 The shorter you can make your speech the better chance that people will remember what you said.
 And there is another principle here; just because you have 60 seconds doesn’t mean you need to use it all.
 Only allowing yourself 60 seconds is a great way to force yourself to be clear and concise.
 But when we put those constraints on ourselves, we are tempted to see just how much we can cram in the time.
 We treat it a little like a speed limit and we try to see how much we can get away with.
 I ‘m sorry to say I fell in that trap that day.